AventusDAO/avn-bridge/README.md

 Edit 'config_.json' and save as 'config.json'

-To run local tests:
+To run local tests:\
-do `run test` or `sh run.sh test`
+do `run test` or `./run.sh test`

-To deploy to local network:
+To deploy to local network:\
-do `run deploy-dev` or `sh run.sh deploy-dev`
+do `run deploy-dev` or `./run.sh deploy-dev`

-To deploy to goerli test network: do `run deploy-goerli` or `sh run.sh deploy-goerli`
+To deploy to goerli test network:\
+do `run deploy-goerli` or `./run.sh deploy-goerli`

-To run coverage:
+To run coverage:\
-do `run coverage` or `sh run.sh coverage`
+do `run coverage` or `./run.sh coverage`

+# Interaction via Etherscan

+The deployment will automatically publish and verify the contracts.\
+The following manual steps are then required to interact with the AVN contract on etherscan:
+- Visit the Etherscan page for the ERC1967Proxy address from the deployment
+- Under More Options select "Is this a proxy?"
+- Click Verify and Save
+- Return to the ERC1967Proxy page's Contract tab
+- Now you will be able to "Read as Proxy" or "Write as Proxy" to interact with the AVN contract